Northfield Garden Club Community Projects

 In 2006, the Northfield Garden Club designed and funded the construction of a Pergola, memorial stone and rose garden for Riverside Park.
 Northfield Garden Club members maintain the Pergola and Memorial Rose Garden throughout each growing season.
 The photos below show the development of the project and its appearance today.

 Raised gardens have been established in Riverside Park in downtown Northfield to provide flowers for pollinating insects.
-Two gardens are designed in the shapes of insects: the Butterfly Garden and the Dragonfly Garden.
-Both gardens are planted with species that attract important pollinators, such as butterflies and bees.
+Three gardens are designed in the shapes of insects: the Butterfly, Bee and Dragonfly Gardens.
+These gardens are planted with species that attract important pollinators, such as butterflies and bees.
 These gardens are intended to appeal to children and to help teach them about the value of flowering plants in supporting pollinators.
 These projects were jointly funded by the Northfield Garden Club, Northfield in Bloom and the City of Northfield.
 Garden Club members maintain these gardens along with many other public gardens in the city.